 We started the day again with an Agile Morning test run.
 The Agile Morning run would officially kick off on the first conference day on Tuesday, so we decided to check out an alternative route.
 This time Simon Schrijver joined us.
 We slightly changed the running course and tried a different return route back to the hotel.
 This would, however, turn into a big mistake, because then we had to run up two steep hills instead of one.
 We immediately excluded this return route from our running list.
 It was a big help that Ina showed us some yoga exercises to cool down and stretch our muscles to avoid injuries or soreness the next day.

 Agile Testing Days traditionally starts with tutorials on Monday.
 At AgileTDUSA there was no difference.
 Seven tutorials were held by Selena Delesie, Janet Gregory and Lisa Crispin, Matt Heusser (and his facilitator Claire Moss), Ray Arell, Woody Zuill, Paul Holland, and Alex Schladebeck and Huib Schoots, which offered different learning opportunities.
-Tutorials are perfect to get to know a practice in greater detail and to improve your skills.
-They are very hands-on, so that you can take a lot of learning back to the workplace and the team.
+Tutorials are perfect to get to know the practice in greater detail and to improve your skills.
+They are very hands-on so that you can take a lot of learning back to the workplace and the team.

 The Tutorial Day ended for the attendees with the Agile Social Night.
-Bart Knaack, Simon Schrijver and Matt Heusser facilitated and moderated a come together, where everyone was invited to network, socialise and meet old and new friendly faces.
+Bart Knaack, Simon Schrijver and Matt Heusser facilitated and moderated a come together, where everyone was invited to network, socialize and meet old and new friendly faces.
 The Agile Social Night was great.
 Attendees had the chance to learn more about each other, play games, talk about their learnings and takeaways from this first day, and enjoy themselves.

 Conference Day I